dabeaz/curio/README.rst

 Curio is a coroutine-based library for concurrent Python systems programming.
 It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues.
+It works on Unix and Windows.
 You'll find it to be familiar, small, fast, and fun

 A Simple Example
 -----------------

-Here is a concurrent TCP echo server implemented using sockets and
+Here is a concurrent TCP echo server directly implemented using sockets:
-Curio:

 .. code:: python